pulumi/kubernetes-guides/apps/configmap-rollout/README.md

 ```

 Now, if we `curl` the IP address once more, we see that it points at google.com!

-> _Note_: minikube does not support type `LoadBalancer`; if you are deploying to minikube, make sure
-> to run `kubectl port-forward svc/frontend 8080:80` to forward the cluster port to the local
-> machine and access the service via `localhost:8080`.

 ```sh
 $ curl -sL $(pulumi stack output frontendIp) | grep -o "<title>Google</title>"